KlemenVovk/ids-tutoring/docs/session1.md

 ## Python for data science

+### If you are just starting out...
+There are many programming practice websites available ([LeetCode](https://leetcode.com/), [CoderByte](https://coderbyte.com/), [Project Euler](https://projecteuler.net/) - don't do this, it tests more math than programming, [Advent of code](https://adventofcode.com/), etc.).
+I would not recommend any of these.
+These are sites that are meant for software engineers to prepare for technical interviews and therefore test algorithmic and data structure knowledge.
+I don't think you need to practice/know how to invert a binary tree, or how to implement Dijkstra's algorithm to search for the shortest path etc. This is why I would recommend you to go to [Kaggle](https://kaggle.com/), pick a dataset/challenge and work on it, see what others have done, etc. This is much closer to the work you will be doing throughout your master's studies.

+### The Python ecosystem
 Python benefits from a huge ecosystem of libraries to do basically anything.
 Here are some that you might find useful (those that I think are directly applicable for your projects are marked with **[recommended for IDS]**), you can use anything else though as long as you achieve the goal.

 :::note
 Some of these are opinionated choices and/or things that I've encountered on my limited sample size of industry projects, I am nowhere near an expert.
 I've tried to stick to popular libraries (based on stackoverflow surveys, pip installs and github trends).
 As always you should do your own research.*
 :::

-We won't go over all of these on the tutoring session, I've just listed them here so that you know they exist or what to search for if/when you are doing your own research.
+We won't go over all of these during the tutoring session, I've just listed them here so that you know they exist or what to search for if/when you are doing your own research.

 ### Useful builtin modules